stolksdorf/vitreum/README.md

 `templatePath` - path to where your core template file is.
 Modify this to add things like CDNs, Google analytics tags, etc.

 `projectModules` - an array of paths to folder that contains client-side project code outside of `/client`.
 This is useful for sharing code between components.
 Letting Vitreum know these paths lets it setup watchers properly.

+`additionalRequirePaths` - an array of paths that Browserify will consider node modules to be in.

 `assetExts` - a glob-list of all the assets Vitreum should care about.